sunpy/sunpy-SEP/SEP-0002-revised.md

 ### Decision Making

 The steering committee should strive to make decisions by consensus.
-Where possible and appropriate, consensus should be reached between the members of the committee, and the whole SunPy community.
+Where possible and appropriate, consensus should be reached between the members of the committee, and that consensus should reflect the consensus of the whole SunPy community.
 If consensus can not be reached between the committee members, decisions can be taken by a majority vote.

 ### Electing the Steering Committee